cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/index.md

 # UI Architecture

-The UI rendering is based on tree structure.
+The UI rendering is based on a tree structure.
 The **Canvas** node (a node with `Canvas component`) is the root of UI. **All ui nodes must be under the Canvas node to be rendered**.
 The `UITransform` is the necessary condition that each UI node must have for a click or alignment strategy, etc. to take effect.

 The UI supports 2D & 3D camera hybrid sorting.
 Control the sorting by switching the rendering mode and adjusting the `priority` property on the component.